Monday Morning Brushback: Union-Mandated Break Time

 I would say that by July 24, right before their two game series against Atlanta, we’re going to have a very good idea of how possible a late-season push can be.

-But again, I’m not saying again that.
+But again, I’m not saying that again.
 I’m just letting it all happen, baby.

 It’s Monday Morning Brushback time, y’all.